Tasiujaq (Inuit reserved land)

 Tasiujaq (ᑕᓯᐅᔭᖅ) is an Inuit reserved land (Category I land for Inuit) in Nunavik, in northern Quebec.
-Like all Inuit reserved lands in Quebec, it has no resident population (as of the Canada 2011 Census and previous censuses) and is associated with a nearby northern village of the same name: Tasiujaq.
+Like all Inuit reserved lands in Quebec, it has no resident population (as of the 2011 Canadian census and previous censuses) and is associated with a nearby northern village of the same name: Tasiujaq.

 The Inuit reserved land of Tasiujaq consists of two non-contiguous tracts of land, only one of which is adjacent to the northern village of the same name; the other part lies on the opposite (northern) shore of Leaf Lake.